Authorization Code Flow

-- Human-readable ASCII [USASCII] text providing additional information, used to assist the client developer in understanding what went wrong.
+- Human-readable ASCII [USASCII] text providing additional information, used to assist the application developer in understanding what went wrong.

 Exchanging authorization code for an access token

-After the client receives the code it can exchange it for an access token.
+After the application receives the code it can exchange it for an access token.

-The client makes a request to the Space token endpoint by sending the following parameters using the
+The application makes a request to the Space token endpoint by sending the following parameters using the

 application/x-www-form-urlencoded format with a character encoding of UTF-8 in the HTTP request entity-body: